Elina Löwensohn

 Elina Löwensohn (born 11 July 1966) is a Romanian-American actress.
 She had roles in the films Simple Men (1992), Schindler's List (1993), Amateur (1994), Nadja (1994) and The Wisdom of Crocodiles (1998).

 Life and career

 Löwensohn was born in Bucharest, Romania.
-After the death of her father, a Holocaust survivor, her mother emigrated to the United States with her, where her mother went on a hunger strike to get a visa for her.
+After the death of her father, a Jewish Holocaust survivor, her mother emigrated to the United States with her, where her mother went on a hunger strike to get a visa for her.

 After finishing high school, Löwensohn studied acting in New York City and played in several successful theatre productions.
 She started her film career in 1991 with Theory of Achievement.
 Some of her notable roles are Diana Reiter in Schindler's List (1993), Katya in the 1994 Seinfeld episode "The Gymnast", Iris in Six Ways to Sunday (1997), and Anne Levels in The Wisdom of Crocodiles (1998).